Double Standard Abuse Female On Male: Western Animation

 Zig-Zagged in Hey Arnold!.
 Helga regularly harasses characters in the series, especially Arnold and Brainy (who has a tendency to appear behind her and get punched after he breathes down her neck).
 Averted when a psychiatrist does visit PS 118, spots her behaviour, and immediately wishes to assess it.
 By the end of the episode, when Helga asks if she can still punch Brainy, she's told, "No, that's the reason why you're here".
 Granted, it's not a punishment, but she did get repercussions for her bully tendencies.
 Plus her harassment is showing the audience that she has a problem, and played for drama more than it is for laughs.

 Also, in one episode Arnold is fed up with Helga verbally abusing him in art class, and after she throws glue and feathers on him (and then laughs at him, shouting to the whole class "Arnold's a bird!"), he retaliates by throwing a cup of paint on her.
 The teacher, who never did anything when Helga abused him, is shocked at Arnold and sends him to the principal's office, and his grandparents are notified.
-Helga gets away with this (not that she enjoys it however).
+Helga gets away with this.

 Home Movies: Brendon is trying to stop an older kid from beating him up, and gets him to turn placid and mellowed out.
 Melissa, who was harboring a crush on the guy, angrily beats up Brendon for changing him.